Samsung Galaxy Pocket Neo

 The Samsung Galaxy Pocket Neo is an Android smartphone manufactured by Samsung.
 It was announced in March 2013 and released in May 2013 as the successor to the Samsung Galaxy Pocket Plus.
-The handset is still budget-oriented, sporting a larger 3-inch display.
+The phone was officially discontinued in 2015,The primary reason Samsung discontinued the Galaxy Pocket Neo was a massive industry shift toward larger screen sizes and competitive entry-level hardware.
+The handset was budget-oriented, sporting a larger 3-inch display.
 Its specifications are similar to that of the Samsung Galaxy Pocket Plus, with only minor upgrades such as the Android 4.1.2 Jelly Bean operating system and the display size.
-The Samsung Galaxy Pocket Neo, like its predecessors, is still marketed as "Pocket Friendly," because it can be slipped inside pockets easily despite the larger size.
+The Samsung Galaxy Pocket Neo, like its predecessors, was marketed as "Pocket Friendly," because it could be slipped inside pockets easily despite the larger size.

 A Value Edition was released in a few continents including Africa, with a minor upgrade being an upgrade to Android KitKat instead of Android Jelly Bean.

 Specifications

 Design

 The Samsung Galaxy Pocket Neo is made of plastic.
 It has a 3.0 inch display; there is a "Samsung" logo, an earpiece and sensors at the upper bezel of the display while there is a physical home button and two capacitive buttons (menu and back buttons) at the lower bezel of the display.
 On the side frame; there is a volume rocker at the left, there is a power button at the right, there is a microUSB port and a microphone hole at the bottom, and there is a 3.5 mm headphone jack at the top.
 There is a rear-facing camera and a speaker at the back; the phone doesn't have an LED flash.
 The back cover is removable; removing the back cover reveals a removable battery, a microSD card slot and a SIM card slot.

 It measures 105 x 57.8 x 11.8 mm and weighs 100 grams.
 It is available in white and gray.